Data + AI systems for real workflows

 -87.5% ETL runtime reduction after warehouse optimization

-Cut ETL runtime by 87.5%, reduced disk usage by 38%, improved query speed by 55%, and moved core StarRocks analytical queries from 3-10 minutes to an average 0.8s.
+Improved the finance data foundation by 50%+, cut ETL runtime by 87.5%, reduced disk usage by 38%, improved query speed by 55%, and moved core StarRocks analytical queries from 3-10 minutes to an average 0.8s.

 Redacted appreciation note for enterprise retail B2B delivery